aws/sagemaker-python-sdk/src/sagemaker/mxnet/README.rst

         save(args.model_dir, model)

-Lastly, if you were relying on the container launching a parameter server for use with distributed training, you must now set ``distribution`` to the following dictionary when creating an MXNet estimator:
+Lastly, if you were relying on the container launching a parameter server for use with distributed training, you must now set ``distributions`` to the following dictionary when creating an MXNet estimator:

 .. code:: python